Nearly 5 billion people around the world use the internet on a regular basis – and the number of active users continues to increase

 If you’re just getting started on your digital marketing journey, there’s good news: the internet is full of resources to help you learn.
 Thankfully, our industry is great at sharing helpful information for newcomers to the field.
 If you’re in the Singapore area, feel free to reach out to us or one of the top agencies in Singapore.

 There are countless blogs to follow, courses to take, and certifications you can earn.
 Some courses and certifications cost a bit – but many are free!
-The Brew blog is a great place to start.
+The Brew blog is a great place to start and help you avoid common marketing mistakes.

 We hope this introduction to digital marketing has served you well.
 Best of luck on your journey!